Staff social media use - frequently asked questions

 NSW Health supports the responsible, respectful use of social media, and the right of all people to express their views, support causes or engage in public debate, including advocating in relation to their roles.

-When engaging in debate or comment on any political, social or other issues in their capacity as private citizens, staff should remain mindful of their obligations under the NSW Health Code of Conduct.
+When engaging in debate or comment on any political, social or other issues in their capacity as private citizens, staff should remain mindful of their obligations, in particular under the NSW Health Code of Conduct and the NSW Health Using Social Media Policy Directive.
 Any personal comments must not be seen to represent the views of any NSW Health organisation.

 Do the procedures, policies and Code of Conduct apply to everyone in NSW Health?

 Yes.
-The NSW Health Code of Conduct applies to all NSW Health staff, whether on a permanent, casual or temporary basis, and contractors working in NSW Health.
+The NSW Health Code of Conduct and the NSW Health Using Social Media Policy Directive apply to all NSW Health staff, whether on a permanent, casual or temporary basis, and contractors working in NSW Health.
 It also includes students, researchers or educators in NSW Health.

 People in a leadership role also have responsibility for making sure their team members understand their responsibilities under the Code of Conduct and relevant policies and procedures.

-The NSW Health Public Communication Procedures supports staff and contractors to manage all communication activities including social media
+The NSW Health Public Communication Procedures support staff and contractors to manage all communication activities, including social media

-The Public Service Commission has also published a Code of Ethics and Conduct for all NSW Government Sector Employees which contains information on making public comment and the use of social media.
+The Public Service Commission has also published a Code of Ethics and Conduct for all NSW Government Sector Employees, which contains information on making public comment and the use of social media, along with the NSW Government's Use of social media in a private capacity guide.

-How do I report something concerning I see on social media relating to NSW Health or its employees?
+How do I report something concerning I see on social media relating to NSW Health or its staff?

 Can staff use social media on NSW Health devices?